9738 Commerce Center Court

-Prolotherapy in Chicago Area since 1992.
-Ross Hauser, MD is one of the few doctors who has been practicing Prolotherapy on a full time basis since 1992.
+Ross Hauser, MD is one of the few doctors who has been practicing Prolotherapy on a full time basis since 1993.
 The Hemwall-Hackett Prolotherapy Technique embraced by many physicians was taught directly to him by Gustav A. Hemwall, MD, who learned it from the originator of Prolotherapy, George S. Hackett, MD.

 Having worked alongside Dr. Hemwall for years, Dr. Hauser quickly gained immense experience and wisdom with regards to treating patients in pain.
-Dr. Hauser was given the opportunity to then take over Dr. Hemwall’s practice and continue the legacy of providing Hackett-Hemwall Prolotherapy to patients with pain and injuries.
+Dr. Hauser was given the opportunity to then take over Dr. Hemwall’s practice and continue the legacy of providing and enhancing this technique for patients with pain and injuries.

-Dr. Hauser practices what he now calls Comprehensive Hackett-Hemwall dextrose Prolotherapy.
-In short, Comprehensive Prolotherapy means treating all of the structures that are causing the pain.
-This involves providing many injections (vs just 1 or 2 shots) in order to treat the entire area that is causing the pain. it also involves adjusting the Prolotherapy injection solution to fit the patient’s individual needs.
-Dr. Hauser will use different solutions for the injections based on the severity of the condition, the type of condition, and the patient’s symptoms and goals.
-Sometimes this involves using the basic dextrose solution, but other times it means adjusting the solution to make it stronger by adding fatty acid extract or other nutrients, as well as some form of Platelet Rich Plasma therapy or Stem Cell Therapy.
+Dr. Hauser practices what he now calls H3 Prolotherapy.
+In short, this comprehensive technique of Prolotherapy means treating all of the structures that are causing the pain.
+This involves providing many injections (vs just 1 or 2 shots) in order to treat the entire area that is causing the pain. it also involves adjusting the Prolotherapy injection solution to fit the patient’s individual needs and can include ultrasound-guided nerve release, neural Prolotherapy, fatty acid extract, Prolozone™, cellular solutions (including bone marrow or fat stem cells or platelet rich plasma), among other nutrients.
+Protocols are individualized to aggressively treat and correct a patient’s condition in order to offer the most promising curative results and help the patient attain his or her functional goals.

 Platelet Plasma Therapy and Stem Cell Therapy